 Two reasons.

 Diversification.
 When you own 500 companies, no single company's failure ruins you.
 Enron collapses?
 You owned a tiny sliver of it.
 The other 499 companies are fine.
-Concentration is risk; diversification reduces it.
+Concentration is risk; spreading across the whole market reduces it.

 The market goes up over time.
-Not every year.
-Not every decade.
-But over long periods — 20, 30 years — the U.S. stock market has historically returned about 10% per year on average (roughly 7% after inflation).
-There have been brutal downturns.
-Every one of them has eventually been recovered.
-An index fund captures that long-term growth automatically.
+Not every year, not every decade — but over long stretches, the U.S. stock market has historically returned about 10% per year on average (roughly 7% after inflation).
+The 2008 crash looked catastrophic.
+The market fully recovered and kept going.
+So did 1987, 2000, and 2020.
+An index fund captures that long-term upward drift without requiring you to be right about anything.

 Index Fund vs. ETF — What's the Difference?